multiscale/muscle3/docs/source/fortran_api.rst

     the object for anything after calling this, because it will be invalid.

     :p LIBMUSCLE_Data self: The Data object to free.

+.. f:function:: LIBMUSCLE_DATA_is_a_bool(self)

+    Determine whether the Data object contains a boolean (logical) value.

+    :p LIBMUSCLE_Data self: The Data object to inspect.
+    :r is: True if the object contains a logical value.
+    :rtype is: logical

+.. f:function:: LIBMUSCLE_DATA_is_a_string(self)

+    Determine whether the Data object contains a string (character) value.

+    :p LIBMUSCLE_Data self: The Data object to inspect.
+    :r is: True if the object contains a character value.
+    :rtype is: logical

+.. f:function:: LIBMUSCLE_DATA_is_a_char(self)

+    Determine whether the Data object contains an integer value.

+    :p LIBMUSCLE_Data self: The Data object to inspect.
+    :r is: True if the object contains an integer value.
+    :rtype is: logical

+.. f:function:: LIBMUSCLE_DATA_is_a_int(self)

+    Determine whether the Data object contains an integer value.

+    :p LIBMUSCLE_Data self: The Data object to inspect.
+    :r is: True if the object contains an integer value.
+    :rtype is: logical

+.. f:function:: LIBMUSCLE_DATA_is_a_int16(self)

+    Determine whether the Data object contains an integer value.

+    :p LIBMUSCLE_Data self: The Data object to inspect.
+    :r is: True if the object contains an integer value.
+    :rtype is: logical

+.. f:function:: LIBMUSCLE_DATA_is_a_int64(self)

+    Determine whether the Data object contains an integer value.

+    :p LIBMUSCLE_Data self: The Data object to inspect.
+    :r is: True if the object contains an integer value.
+    :rtype is: logical

+.. f:function:: LIBMUSCLE_DATA_is_a_float(self)

+    Determine whether the Data object contains a single precision floating point value.

+    :p LIBMUSCLE_Data self: The Data object to inspect.
+    :r is: True if the object contains a single precision float value.
+    :rtype is: logical

+.. f:function:: LIBMUSCLE_DATA_is_a_double(self)

+    Determine whether the Data object contains a double precision floating point value.

+    :p LIBMUSCLE_Data self: The Data object to inspect.
+    :r is: True if the object contains a double precision float value.
+    :rtype is: logical